jdoleary/Spellmasons/docs/QAProtocol.md

     - Test mods
     - Push types to spellmasons-mods
 - Test Host Local Server, Host via Docker (run `testDockerImage.sh`)
-- Test loading a saved multiplayer game
-- Test Hotseat multiplayer basics
-    - Test one player dying and next player carrying on to next level and make sure they both spawn

 - Test all spells in multiplayer: ~20 minutes
     - and end turn after each to test for desyncs